 I completely get the idea of throwing yourself with enthusiasm into something, absorbing it until you reach a level of mastery, and then moving on to something else.
 I have always been this way.
-I simply cannot relate in any way, shape or form to people who get a job in something like engineering or accounting or supply chain management and do the same thing day after day, month after month, year after year, decade after decade.
+I simply cannot relate in any way, shape, or form to people who get a job in something like engineering or accounting or supply chain management and do the same thing day after day, month after month, year after year, decade after decade.
 Just writing that and contemplating it makes me feel suffocated.

 Multipotentiality versus Focused Niche

 I clearly saw my multipotentiality during the months of September and October when I was focusing on differently-wired children here on my blog during the 31 Days of Children Who Learn Differently.
 An entire month of posts on one topic just about drove me insane.
 Truly.
-I have no idea how people have niche blogs and keep at it for years because it is the equivalent of having one job for the rest of my life and while it doesn’t make me want to hang myself, it did make me lose interest in ever writing again on my blog.
+I have no idea how people have niche blogs and keep at it for years because it is the equivalent of having one job for the rest of my life and the very thought makes me anxious.
+Writing the series honestly made me lose interest in ever writing again on my blog.

 And all the time I was writing that series, I was thinking about the other things I wasn’t doing.
 I wanted to be creating more new products and was counting down the days until I could be free to pursue something else.
-Total multipotentiality to think about what I wasn’t doing while I was doing something else.
+Total multipotentiality in action to think about what I wasn’t doing while I was doing something else.

 Niche Website Experts

 I’ve read all the experts about having a niche online.
 I joined Michael Hyatt’s Platform University.
 I’ve been reading Jeff Walker’s stuff and watching his videos.
 It is all great information.
 But I don’t care what the professionals say.
 I simply cannot have a niche blog.
-Every time I try I totally hate it.
-I am not wired in such a way that I can focus on becoming an “expert” on one particular area.
+Every time I try, I totally hate it.
+I am not wired in such a way that I can focus on becoming an “expert” in only one particular area.
 My mind is too active and inquisitive to live in one place all the time.

 Multipotentiate Blogger Disclaimer

-I told David I need to make a disclaimer banner at the top of my site that says something like: WARNING – THIS BLOG FREQUENTLY CHANGES DIRECTION.
-PREPARE FOR ABRUPT CHANGES IN CONTENT.
+I told David I need to make a disclaimer banner at the top of my site that says something like: Warning: This blog frequently changes direction.
+Prepare for abrupt changes in content.
 LOL!
 I think I should add it to my Meet Sallie page and my Subscribe page as well so people know what they are in for when they come here and decide to stay.